Friday, February 22, 2013

 I get the feeling this fellow is the sort that would consider a homebirth midwife a witch doctor...but that's a whole other issue.

 Honestly, that is one hell of a jump!
 There is a lot between witch doctor and modern medical professional....there is also a whole range of "medical issues" and some of them don't require a doctor, witchy, or otherwise.
 For instance a cold is not cancer.
 I can deal with a cold without professional help.
 If I break a leg I'll see a doctor.
 If I sprain my toe I'll tape it up and keep walking.
-If my child wants to be a doctor they will go to medical school, but if they want to sing the alphabet song or write a business later I've got it covered.
+If my child wants to be a doctor they will go to medical school, but if they want to sing the alphabet song or write a business letter I've got it covered.

 "...or try and fix our cars, fix faulty electrical systems ourselves.''